andk123/andk123.github.io/_projects/imagecompress.md

 ## Main idea is to Capture the features

-The main idea when using the autoencoder in this problem is to capture the features of the images while disregarding the noise.
-Now, the next idea is to find a relation between the features collected from a high resolution image and the features of the same image in a lower resolution.
+Until now, both models are working fine.
+The first autoencoder successfully compressed the images to then reconstruct them with only a small loss.
+The second autoencoder performed similarly with high resolution images.
+The main idea here when using autoencoders is to capture the main features of the images while disregarding the noise.
-- Decode an image using High resolution model
-- Use the latent representation from this high resolution image
-- Decode this representation using the Medium resolution model

 ![](/assets/img/projects/imagecompress/encode_type.png){:.figure1 style="max-width: 50%;"}

+Now, the next idea is to find a relation between the features collected from a high resolution image and the features of the same image in medium resolution.
+- Encode an image using High resolution model
+- Use the latent representation of this high resolution image and transform it into a representation of a medium resoultion image
+- Decode this representation using the medium resolution model

+To do so, I created a third model that would be placed between the two previous autoencoders.
+This new network would take the compressed representation of the high resolution image, adjust it, and feed it to the decoder of the medium resolution autoencoder.
+The idea here, is that even though both autoencoders do not use the same weights, the latent representation of the same image in different resolutions should be similar.
+Therefore, using an additional neural network such as a simple multilayer perceptron we could transform the representation of the high resolution image to a representation of a medium quality image.
+Inevitably, some features of the high resolution image will be lost, but we should still be able to retrieve all the features of a medium quality image.

 ## However when put in practice...